Terms of reference

 To consider personal applications for promotion to Senior Lecturer, Senior Research Fellow, Senior Teaching Fellow, and Reader.
-If the committee detemines that a prima facie case for promotion exists, the Director of Human Resources wil initiate the normal procedure for each category of promotion.
+If the committee determines that a prima facie case for promotion exists, the Director of Human Resources will initiate the normal procedure for each category of promotion.

-- the number of staff required to serve an additional period of probation or who have not succeswsfully completed probation;
+- the number of staff required to serve an additional period of probation or who have not successfully completed probation

 b) To guide and monitor the work of the Research Fellow and Teaching Fellow Sub-Groups of the Academic Staff Committee.

 c) To advise Senate on matters relating to the appointment and progression of staff in the Education & Research job family in general.

 d) To approve amendment of Professorial Titles as delegated by Senate.

 (i) The members of each Faculty/School are elected by Senate and must hold Education & Research job family posts at the level of Professor or Reader/Senior Lecturer/Senior Research Fellow/Senior Teaching Fellow.
 Their term of office is for three years and they are eligible for re-election.
 The two members of each Faculty must be from different Departments.

 (ii) The member of Education and Research job family staff nominated by the Vice-Chancellor must hold Education & Research job family posts at the level of Professor or Reader/Senior Lecturer/Senior Research Fellow/Senior Teaching Fellow.
 Their term of office is for one year (renewable).

 (iii) Deans of Faculty and Heads of School are not eligible for membership of the committee.

 See Senate Standing Orders 16(ii) and (iii).